 Many sea creatures have improved their survival through the evolutionary development of offensive and defensive systems that are often elaborate mechanisms for delivering poison or venom to prey or predator.
 Most of these organisms live in temperate to tropical oceans, especially in the Indo-Pacific regions.
 Vast arrays of vertebrate and invertebrate creatures can envenomate humans.
-This article focuses on the more than 500 members of the invertebrate Conidae family of the phylum Mollusca (ie, the cone shells).
+This article focuses on the more than 600 members of the invertebrate Conidae family of the phylum Mollusca and the class Gastropoda (ie, the cone shells or snails).
 See the image below.

-In the last four decades, toxinologists around the world have elucidated a wealth of information on the various classes of constituent proteins and peptides that provide each cone with its own distinctive, complex and sophisticated bioarmamentarium.
-It has been estimated that as many as 50,000 venom components may be produced by the Conus genus.
+In the last four decades, toxinologists around the world have elucidated a wealth of information on the various classes of constituent proteins and peptides that provide each cone with its own distinctive, complex, and sophisticated bioarmamentarium.
+More than 2,000 toxins from an estimated more than 70,000 bioactive peptides have been identified in the Conus genus.
 These venoms serve the cone as a primary weapon to capture prey, as defense, and possibly for other functions.
-[1, 2]
+[2, 3]

 See Deadly Sea Envenomations, a Critical Images slideshow, to help make an accurate diagnosis.

-Cone shells are carnivorous; they are divided into 3 groups, according to their prey items: molluscivorous (hunt other gastropods), vermivorous (hunters of polychaete and other worms), or piscivorous (fish hunting).
+Cone shells are carnivorous; they are divided into three groups, according to their prey items: molluscivorous (hunt other gastropods; 25% genus), vermivorous (hunters of polychaete and other worms), or piscivorous (fish hunting; 10% genus).
 The largest group of cones are vermivores, encompassing 65% of the genus.
-Their habitats extend from shallow, intertidal areas to extreme deep-water areas.
-They inhabit primarily tropical marine environments in the Western Atlantic, Indian, and Pacific oceans; however, a few species are found in cooler environments.
+Their habitats extend from shallow, intertidal areas to extreme deepwater areas.
+These marine organisms inhabit primarily tropical marine environments in the Western Atlantic, Indian, and Pacific oceans; however, a few species are found in cooler environments.
 Cone shells are predominantly nocturnal, burrowing in the sand and coral during the daytime.

 Like all gastropods, cone snails propel themselves along the ocean floor or reefs by their muscular foot.
 The foot muscle, or columellar, also contracts to pull the foot in and close the aperture of the shell.
 To capture a much faster prey in a highly dynamic marine environment, this relatively slow-moving snail has evolved into one of the fastest known predators in the animal kingdom, with the average attack lasting only milliseconds.
-In an attack, the cone shells inject a cocktail of small, rapidly acting paralytic and lethal oligopeptide toxins, each 15-30 residues long, into the prey.
+In an attack, the cone shells inject a cocktail of small, rapidly acting, disorienting, paralytic, and lethal oligopeptide toxins, each 15-30 residues long, into the prey.

-Almost 200 different conotoxin peptides have been identified to date in different groups of cones.
+Almost 70,000 different conotoxin peptides have been identified to date in different groups of cones.
 These potent peptides, which fold into small highly structured frameworks, largely target ion channels, either voltage- or ligand-gated receptors and transporters in excitable cells.
 Conantakin G, exclusive to piscivore cones, subdues prey by targeting the NMDA receptor, causing sleep.
 In the Gastridium clade of fish-hunting cones, including Conus geographus and Conus tulepa, fish insulinlike growth factors are highly expressed in the distal duct segment.
 These may act in prey to activate insulin receptors, mimicking the effects of insulin and causing prey “insulin shock” with disorientation.
 [5, 6] Venom mixtures are specific to each cone shell species, containing 30-200 conotoxin peptides and proteinaceous materials including proteases and phospholipids.
 Cones are able to deploy different venom mixtures for prey capture and defense.
-A group of conopeptides, described as a cabal, act in a coordinated manner to produce a specific physiologic endpoint such as inhibition of both voltage-gated sodium channel activation and potassium channel block, resulting in massive depolarization of axons at the injection site, or activate insulin receptors, causing disorientation and complete block of nerve action potential propagation in the prey and its immediate immobilization.
+A group of conopeptides, described as a cabal, act in a coordinated manner to produce a specific physiologic endpoint such as inhibition of voltage-gated sodium channel activation, calcium channel activation, and potassium channel block, resulting in massive depolarization of axons at the injection site, or activate insulin receptors, causing disorientation and complete block of nerve action potential propagation in the prey and its immediate immobilization.
 Different toxic cabals in the same venom may act on the same class of target via different mechanisms.
-Numerous disulfide bonds determine a specific spatial shape for each toxin to better fit the target.
+Numerous disulfide bonds determine a specific small spatial shape for each toxin to better fit the target.
 These disulfide bonds also confer stability to the toxins, one result of which is their inability to be easily broken down by heat treatment.

 The first case of human envenomation by a cone shell was cited in 1706.
 Thirty-one cases of human envenomation, with occasional fatalities, have been documented worldwide.
 Human envenomations have involved 18 species of cone shells, most involving piscivores, including C geographus (responsible for approximately 85% of all lethal cases reported), Conus catus, Conus aulicus, Conus gloria-maris, Conus omaria, Conus magus, Conus striatus, Conus tulipa, and Conus textile.

 Once the prey is paralyzed, the gastropod retracts the cord and engulfs the prey through the radular opening into its distensible stomach.
-Other cone species, such as Conus geographus, may distend and "net" prey with their "false mouths" before injecting venom.
+Some cone species, such as C geographus, may distend and "net" prey with their "false mouths" before injecting venom.
 Digestion occurs over the ensuing several hours.

-Cone shell toxins efficiently and highly selectively inhibit an extensive array of ion channels involved in the transmission of neuromuscular signals in animals.
+Cone shell toxins efficiently and highly selectively inhibit an extensive array of ion channels, receptors, and transporters involved in the transmission of neuromuscular signals in animals.
 The high target specificity of certain conotoxins toward mammalian channels is due to the fact that mammalian receptor isoforms of the specific target (eg, the nicotine receptor) are quite similar in sequence to their physiologic homologue in fish.

 In the last few decades, these toxins have become the focus of some exciting molecular biological and pharmacological research.
-Conus venoms are remarkably diverse among species and the large gene families that encode conotoxins show high evolutionary rates.
-A recent study suggests that this may result from either lineage-specific dietary modifications or differences in the positive impact of predator-prey interactional selection.
-To date, conotoxins have been divided into 7 superfamilies, based on their disulfide bond frameworks, and they have been further divided into families based on their mechanisms of action.
-Several conotoxins, and their synthetic derivatives, due to their high selectivity and affinity for different ion channels, are the subjects of current clinical trials on chronic pain control, post-traumatic neuroprotection, cardioprotection, and the treatment of Parkinson disease and other neuromuscular disorders.
+Conus venoms are remarkably diverse among species, and the large gene families that encode conotoxins show high evolutionary rates.
+A 2008 study suggests that this may result from either lineage-specific dietary modifications or differences in the positive impact of predator-prey interactional selection.
+To date, conotoxins have been divided into seven superfamilies, based on their disulfide bond frameworks, and they have been further divided into families based on their mechanisms of action.
+Several conotoxins, and their synthetic derivatives, due to their high selectivity and affinity for different ion channels, are the subjects of current clinical trials on chronic pain control, posttraumatic neuroprotection, cardioprotection, and the treatment of Parkinson disease and other neuromuscular disorders.

-While an extensive discussion of all discovered types of conotoxins and their specific activities is beyond the scope of this article and has served as the basis of several extensive reviews (see References), a sample of several distinct types of conotoxins and their effects are found below.
+While an extensive discussion of all discovered types of conotoxins and their specific activities is beyond the scope of this article and has served as the basis of several extensive reviews (see References), a sample of several distinct types of conotoxins and their effects are as follows: